spyoungtech/FreeSimpleGUI/docs/Screens2.md

 I'm glad it wasn't a problem to show it.

 You've got a lot of reasons to be proud of this accomplishment!
 I mean, just look at that window!
 My head explodes thinking what it would have taken if written in ANY of the other GUI frameworks.
-I'm not the best Python programmer (by a LONG ways) and I'm not the best tkinter developer either, but I know enough about both to know it would take a lot of code to duplicate what you built using tktiner directly.
+I'm not the best Python programmer (by a LONG ways) and I'm not the best tkinter developer either, but I know enough about both to know it would take a lot of code to duplicate what you built using tkinter directly.

 Your story is also really awesome.